-NEW!
-This year, we are partnering with the fine folks at the NC Arts Council, United Arts Council of Raleigh and Wake County, and other local arts councils to bring the Artist Support Grant to Chatham County artists.
+This is our second year partnering with the fine folks at the NC Arts Council, United Arts Council of Raleigh and Wake County, Raleigh Arts and other local arts councils to bring the Artist Support Grant to Chatham County artists.
 This Artist Support Grant is open to artists living in Chatham, Harnett, Johnston, Lee, Wake counties.
 We encourage diverse and nontraditional artists to apply for the grant.

 Funding opportunities for individual artists are rare—particularly in the performing arts—so this is pretty special.